 - Uncheck Turn on fast startup (recommended) option and click Save changes.

 After disabling this feature, restart your PC and check if the problem is still there.
-Bear in mind that disabling Fast Startup might cause your PC to boot slightly slower, but at least the problem should be resolved.
+Remember that disabling Fast Startup might cause your PC to boot slightly slower, but at least the issue should be resolved.

 - Restart your PC a couple of times during the boot sequence.

-- Go to Troubleshoot > Advanced options> Startup Repair.
+- Go to Troubleshoot, select Advanced options and click on Startup Repair.

 Once the process is finished, the problem should be resolved.

-- List of services will now appear.
-Locate App Readiness service on the list and double-click it to open its properties.
+- Locate the App Readiness service on the list and double-click it to open its properties.

-- Set Startup type to Disabled and click Apply and OK to save changes.
+- Set Startup type to Disabled and click Apply and OK to save the changes.

 After disabling this service, restart your PC and check if the problem is still there.
-Keep in mind that this is just a workaround, so you’ll probably have to enable this service someday in the future.
+Remember that this is just a workaround, so you’ll probably have to enable this service someday.

 - Disconnect your laptop from the adapter and remove the battery.
-If you don’t know how to remove the battery, be sure to check the laptop manual.
+Check the laptop manual if you don’t know how to remove the battery.

 - Once the battery is removed, hold down the power button for 30-60 seconds, or even more.